Vendiel/daresay-a11y/posts/pop-up-hoverable.md

 ---
 id: pop-up-hoverable
-title: Any pop-up content that is shown on hover must also be hoverable
+title: Pop-up content that is shown on hover must be hoverable
 tags:
   - Tooltips
   - Pop-overs